treehouses/treehouses.github.io/pages/blog/20190831-newfeature.md

 Example situation:
 As you're testing the new image for treehouses you notice your raspberry pi is getting hot.
 You know anything past 85°C may damage your pi so you'd like to monitor its core temperature.

-If you run the raspberry pi command `vcgencmd measure_temp`, it return its core temperature in celsius.
+If you run the raspberry pi command `vcgencmd measure_temp`, it will return its core temperature in celsius.

 Looking at the treehouses cli commands, you notice there aren't any commands involving detecting temperature and decide it would be a useful addition.